xKaiLee/Hotel-Management-System/README.md

 - JWT Authentication

 # Run
-1.Setup MySQL database and update variables in application.properties 2.Open the project in your IDE and run HotelApplication.java 3.Go to the localhost:{your_port}/signup to create user account or log in with your admin account (L:admin, P:admin
+1. Setup MySQL database and update variables in application.properties
+2. Open the project in your IDE and run HotelApplication.java
+3. Go to the localhost:{your_port}/signup to create user account or log in with your admin account (L:admin, P:admin

 # Endpoints
 ## Login Controller: